pajuna/ubuntu-custom-iso/README.md

 ## Requirements

-`bootstrap.sh` will take care of the following (with the exception of downloading the iso) if you are on Ubuntu.

-The following requirements should be met:
+The following requirements should be installed:

-* Installed via apt-get
   * git
   * isolinux
   * genisoimage